 We have audited the accompanying consolidated balance sheets of New Oriental Education & Technology Group Inc., its subsidiaries, variable interest entity and its schools and subsidiaries (collectively, the "Group") as of May 31, 2012 and 2011, and the related consolidated statements of operations, changes in equity and comprehensive income, and cash flows for each of the three years in the period ended May 31, 2012, and the related financial statement schedule included in Schedule I. These consolidated financial statements and financial statement schedule are the responsibility of the Group's management.
-Our responsibility is to express an opinion on these financial statements and financial statements and financial statements.
+Our responsibility is to express an opinion on these financial statements and financial statement schedule based on our audits.